THEN ECLIPSE

 Program Note

-In conceiving this quartet for clarinet, violin, cello and piano, I found myself reflecting deeply on the profound moment of August 21, 2017, when the United States stood collectively in anticipation of a total solar eclipse.
-This period of eager waiting was juxtaposed with a palpable tension stemming from the nation's intense social and political divisions.
-It was during this time that my thoughts turned to an ancient narrative recounted by Herodotus, which seemed to mirror our contemporary moment with eerie prescience.
+In conceiving this quartet for clarinet, violin, cello, and piano, I found myself reflecting on August 21, 2017, when much of the United States stood in collective anticipation of a total solar eclipse crossing the country.
+That shared moment of wonder unfolded against a backdrop of intense social and political division, and my thoughts turned to an ancient account by Herodotus that seemed to echo the present with uncanny force.

-Inspired by these events, this one-movement work unfolds in three parts: conflict, eclipse, resolution.
-The eclipse section is timed to reflect the duration of the total solar eclipse of May 28, 585 BCE, seeking to immerse the listener in the same sense of wonder and abrupt pause that once brought ancient enemies to a standstill.
+Inspired by these events, this one-movement work unfolds in three parts: conflict, eclipse, and resolution.
+The central eclipse section is timed to reflect the duration of the total solar eclipse of May 28, 585 BCE, inviting the listener into a similar experience of awe, suspension, and sudden stillness—a moment in which nature itself seems to call for peace.

 -SC